chef/automate/components/automate-chef-io/content/docs/datafeed.md

 ## Configuring Global Data Feed Behavior

 {{< info >}}
-The settings in `config.toml` apply across all configured Data Feed endpoints.
+The settings in `config.toml` apply across all configured Data Feed instances.
 {{< /info >}}

+Modify Data Feed behavior with configuration settings in `config.toml`.
 Using the Chef Automate command-line tool, navigate to `/hab/svc/data-feed-service/config/config.toml`.
-Change one or more configuration parameters to reflect the desired global Data Feed behavior:
+Change one or more configuration settings to reflect the desired global Data Feed behavior:

-- Update the `feed_interval` parameter to change the interval for the Data Feed collection.
+- Update the `feed_interval` setting to change the interval for the Data Feed collection.
 The default value is four hours
-- Update the `node_batch_size` parameter to change the number of sets of node data sent in each individual batch to your endpoint.
+- Update the `node_batch_size` setting to change the number of sets of node data sent in each individual batch to your endpoint.
 The default value is 50 nodes
 - Use the `updated_nodes_only` setting to determine what data to include in each export.
-The default setting is `true`, which causes only recently changed data to aggregate.
-Set `updated_nodes_only` to `false` and all the latest data is sent for any nodes that have updated since the last export
+The default setting is `true`, which causes the aggregation of only the *changed* data of updated nodes since the last export.
+Set `updated_nodes_only` to `false` and it aggregates *all* data of updated nodes since the last export
-- To reduce the IP address range for the node data being collected and processed, update the `disable_cidr_filter` parameter to `false` **and** update the `cidr_filter` setting to cover the required IP address range.
+- To reduce the IP address range for the collected and processed node data, update the `disable_cidr_filter` setting to `false` **and** update the `cidr_filter` setting to cover the required IP address range.
 For example, you may wish to send only production or test node traffic

 ### Config.toml Example